mnadel/change-detector/README.md

 }
 ```

-You'll get alerted if anything changes within the entire DOM tree that is specified by the CSS selector.
+You'll get alerted if anything changes within the entire DOM tree that is rooted at the specified CSS selector.

 ## Running